-When you make homemade pop tarts everyone comes running - including the neighbors.
-So delicious and easy to prepare.
+When you make homemade pop tarts everyone comes running – including the neighbors!
+So much better than the boxed kind and easy to make too.

 EASY POP TART RECIPE